Jesus Healing at the Pool of Bethesda

 - There was the question of sanitation.

 Is God like that?
-We should take the Bible as it reads but take the whole thing.
+We should take the Bible as it reads but we need to take the whole Bible.
 We should ask “is this reasonable?
 Does this situation seem like God’s doing?”
 From the perspective of God’s loving character it doesn’t and so it seems that there is a problem.
 Well, fortunately, there is an easy solution to this one.
 One Bible commentary says this:

 “Important textual evidence may be cited for omitting the words ‘waiting for the moving of the water,’ and the whole of v.
 4.”
 (SDA Bible Commentary vol. 5, p.948)